Meet Dr. Xie

 Currently, Dr. Xie continues to teach and develop educational courses at Chi University in Reddick, Florida.
 He also serves as a clinical professor at UF’s College of Veterinary Medicine.
 Not to mention, he’s an honorary professor and director of the International Institute of Traditional Chinese Veterinary Medicine of South China Agricultural University and China Southwest University.
 Dr. Xie has trained over 10,000 veterinarians to practice TCVM worldwide.

 A message from Dr. Xie

 Dear friends, colleagues, and visitors,

 Since I was a young boy, my grandfather often told me: “Every man has his own path, and so long as you are diligent, you will find yours.”
-I firmly believe that teaching and fostering Traditional Chinese Veterinary Medicine (TCVM) through the Chi Institute is my path and my life’s destination.
+I firmly believe that teaching and fostering Traditional Chinese Veterinary Medicine (TCVM) through Chi University is my path and my life’s destination.
 However, it is not a destination that I arrived at immediately on my own.
 Rather, it is a course that has emerged gradually and organically, one down which I have been urged by different people and events.
-I want to use this space to share with you some of these major landmarks in my path towards founding the Chi Institute.
+I want to use this space to share with you some of these major landmarks in my path towards founding Chi University.

 The first time I stepped foot on US soil was in 1992, when I visited several Traditional Chinese Medicine (TCM) schools.
 I was then a professor of TCVM at China Agricultural University, and I was baffled to find that these American institutions of Chinese Medicine classified themselves as either “Five Elements” or “Eight Principles” schools, when these two theories are simply different sides of the same coin.
 Five Elements and Eight Principles Theory are inseparable from each other and are both fundamental to Chinese Medicine, and I wondered how one could assemble a comprehensive TCM curriculum by focusing on either one or the other.